NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/wiring.md

 # Power Supply Requirements
-The IO Module is powered by a 24v AC or DC power supply on the `24 AC/DC POWER` terminals as shown below.
+The Rubix IO Module is powered by a 24volt AC or DC power supply on the `24 AC/DC POWER` terminals as shown below.

 ![power.png](img/power.png)